ENVOYou/envoyou-docs/docs/intro.md

 ## 🎯 Use Cases

-### For ESG Investors
+### For Public Companies
-Evaluate environmental risk and performance of potential investments using standardized CEVS scores.
+Meet SEC Climate Disclosure requirements with auditable Scope 1 & 2 emissions calculations.

-### For Supply Chain Managers
+### For ESG Consultants
-Verify environmental compliance across your supply chain with automated data validation.
+Provide clients with SEC-compliant emissions reporting and validation services.

-### For Regulators
+### For Auditors
-Monitor industry-wide environmental performance with aggregated, verified data.
+Access forensic-grade audit trails for emissions calculation verification.

 ### For Developers
-Build environmental applications with reliable, standardized data APIs.
+Build SEC compliance applications with reliable, standardized emissions APIs.

 ---